Lootcode-Dev/lootcode/src/problems/queuesgard/expiration/problem.md

 # Expiration

-As per the natural law of Queuesgard, there is a queue for the life cycle process of our citizens..
+As per the natural law of Queuesgard, there is a queue for the life cycle process of our citizens...
 Assuming a set number of houses to live in, and that a person will not be born and enter the queue of life until a house is empty, your task is to help us calculate the total time required for all the citizens to... expire!

 __The person at the front of the queue proceeds to a home as soon as it becomes free.__